gosom/gosql2pc/README.md

 In order to enable prepared transactions set  in `postgresql.conf` `max_prepared_transactions` to something larger that zero.
 Better to set it to the number of `max_connections`

-Alternatevely, you can set it when you start the postgreSQL server by using the `-c` flag.
+Alternatively, you can set it when you start the postgreSQL server by using the `-c` flag.
 (see the docker-compose.yaml in the `examples` folder).